 Also called Peja in the local tongue, the city of Pec has an area of 602 square meters and 95 villages.
-The main attractions in Pec of Kosovo are the Patriarchal Monastery of Pec, the Ethnological Museum, the Zenel Beg Tower, the City Center and of course, the Rugova canyon and mountains.
+The main attractions in Pec of Kosovo are the Patriarchal Monastery of Pec, the Ethnological Museum, the Zenel Beg Tower, the City Center, and of course, the Rugova canyon and mountains.

-The Patriarchate Monastery is also included in the UNESCO’s world heritage list.
+The Patriarchate Monastery is also included in UNESCO’s world heritage list.
 The beautiful Bistrica River flows beside the town.
 You should check out the Peja Bazar as you go sightseeing in the city.
 Some more establishments back from the 14th century can be seen there.

 The museum, created in 1949, is the most significant museum of Kosovo inside Pristina.
-It was working on three particular subjects of ethnography, archaeology and natural science; the museum started collecting paintings and relics for the exhibition.
+It was working on three particular subjects of ethnography, archaeology, and natural science; the museum started collecting paintings and relics for the exhibition.

 Later it also started gathering artifacts that represent the struggle of the Kosovans in their liberation war.
 There is an ethnological museum and an archaeological park that also belongs to this museum.

-The monuments and artifacts express mostly the ancient archaeology, alongside some examples of ethnography.
+The monuments and artifacts express mostly ancient archaeology, alongside some examples of ethnography.
 The structure of the building is also very refined.
-Your Kosovo travel guide should include this place only if you are in Pristina and a few days in hand as the museum is often closed for renovation.
+Your Kosovo travel guide should include this place only if you are in Pristina and a few days in hand, as the museum is often closed for renovation.

 Being the second most populated city of Kosovo, Prizren is also situated at the bank of Bistrica and the base of the Sharr Mountains.
 The town is famous mostly for the traditionally designed houses and the historically old mosques.

-The Kalaja Fortress is the amongst the entire Kosovo attractions.
+The Kalaja Fortress is amongst the entire Kosovo attractions.
 There are also some cathedrals and museums in this pleasant city.
-The Church of Our Lady of Ljevis, listed in UNESCO’s heritage sites list is another center of Prizren tourism.
+The Church of Our Lady of Ljevis, listed in UNESCO’s heritage sites list, is another center of Prizren tourism.
 The Sinan Pasha Mosque, Mustafa Pasha Mosque, and the Bajrakli Mosque are prominent amongst the whole nation.

 The Dokufest film festival held in the enchanting Old Town of Prizren is another reason to visit the city for tourists coming from foreign countries.
-The town also offers a tasty Serbian-Kosovan cuisine and some reputable shops.
+The town also offers tasty Serbian-Kosovan cuisine and some reputable shops.
 Outdoor activities like hiking and skiing are easily perforable as the town is literally at the foot of a vast mountain.

 The ethnological museum is located in the town of Peć.
 The entry fee is only a euro, but it provides so much in their exhibitions.
-The materials on the show are the ancient weapons used in Kosovo war, the royal dresses of the past kings and their home utensils, relics from the typical lifestyle of the ancient civilizations in Pec and some old folk musical instruments that are entirely vintage stuff.
+The materials on the show are the ancient weapons used in the Kosovo war, the royal dresses of the past kings and their home utensils, relics from the typical lifestyle of the ancient civilizations in Pec, and some old folk musical instruments that are entirely vintage stuff.

 There are also some elements that come from even the Ottoman period and of the old Serbian civilization.
 The site is indeed one of the Kosovo country points of interest.

-The most prominent natural park in Pristina, Germia is situated in the northeastern part of the capital of Kosovo with a vast area of 62 square kilometers.
+The most prominent natural park in Pristina, Germia, is situated in the northeastern part of the capital of Kosovo, with a vast area of 62 square kilometers.
 Here resides more than 60 species of faunas and more than 600 species of floral species.

-The beautiful pathway or the hiking trail of Germia Park is surrounded with pine trees.
+The beautiful pathway or the hiking trail of Germia Park is surrounded by pine trees.
 You can also rent a bicycle for a couple of euros to stay there for two hours and roam around the park.

 It offers a rock-climbing wall, a basketball ground, and a playground along the trail.
-The swimming pool of the park is enormous, and the inner restaurants also provide great food with a luxury cuisine.
+The swimming pool of the park is enormous, and the inner restaurants also provide great food with luxury cuisine.

 When you are on the premises of the library, you will be more likely amazed as well as stupefied.
 The whole architecture or the construction is just shocking to everyone because it is more like small floating rectangles, like a square-shaped tomb.